-The following is an explanation of the significant variances of the budget to actual for 2019.
+The following is an explanation of the significant variances of the budget to actual for 2020.

-- Premiums and membership fees exceeded the budget due to the addition of 11 new members during the year and membership retention of over 98 percent. - As reinsurance premiums ceded, management fees and commission expense are based on premiums; their variance to budget is consistent with the variance generated with respect to the premiums. - The loss and loss adjustment expenses were over budget primarily due to loss activity to the Plan's property retention and claims activity associated with the casualty loss corridor for multiple treaties.
+- Premiums and membership fees exceeded the budget due to the addition of 18 new members during the year and membership retention of over 99 percent. - As reinsurance premiums ceded, management fees and commission expense are based on premiums; their variance to budget is consistent with the variance generated with respect to the premiums. - The loss and loss adjustment expenses were under budget primarily due to a decrease in loss activity related to the plan in 2020, as well as new claims activity being lower than anticipated. - Professional fees exceeded the budget due to appraisal fees being included within the ceded premium amount for budgeting purposes, but within professional fees for financial statement purposes.
+Appraisal fees were \$99,080 for the year ended December 31, 2020.
+Additionally, subsequent to the board approving the budget, the board approved the hiring of a lobbying firm which resulted in a fee of \$60,000 in the current year, which was included within professional fees.